Igalia/phpreport/docs/user/reports.rst

   **[not empty]** to search the tasks that contain some text or no text in that field.

-Customer:
-  You can filter the tasks assigned to a specific customer selecting one from this list.

 Project:
   You can filter the tasks assigned to a specific project selecting one from this list.

+Customer:
+  You can filter the tasks belonging to projects assigned to a specific customer selecting one from this list.

 Task type:
   You can filter the tasks tagged with a specific task type selecting one from